syncfusion/ej2-react-fitness-application/README.md

 # Essential JS 2 for React - Fitness-tracker

 This demo demonstrates a dashboard that contains a user's health tracking details, primarily about the user's daily activities, diet plan, and fasting details.
-The demo was built primarily in angular with syncfusion angular components.
+The demo was built primarily in react with syncfusion react components.

 ## Run the application